robert-luoqing/AspCoreWebApiStartup/README.md

 ```
 Notice, "UserOperation" is function code.
 These code will configued in database.
 You can see "How to map functions to user"
 ## How to map functions to user
+- Database install
+You can create table from SuperPartner/Database/permission.sql.
+After create the table, you can confige the connect string in services.AddDbContext<PermissionDataContext>
 - Defined the function point.
 The function point includes the associate urls and the description.
 You can use "IAuthorizationStorageProvider.CreateOrUpdateFunc" to define a function point first